Call of Duty: World at War: Sales

 Call of Duty: World at War was the second best-selling game for November 2008 in the United States, selling over 1.41 million units.
 The Xbox 360 and PlayStation 3 versions were the second and ninth best-selling game of December 2008 in the United States, selling in excess of 1.33 million and 533,000 copies respectively.
 The Xbox 360 version was the sixth best-selling game of 2008, selling in excess of 2.75 million copies.
 The Wii version ranked as the 19th best-selling game and the seventh best-selling Wii game of December 2008 in the United States.
 It received particular interest in the United Kingdom, where it doubled the amount of first-week sales compared to Modern Warfare on the PS3 and Xbox 360.
 It also became the third fastest-selling video game in the UK behind Grand Theft Auto IV and Grand Theft Auto: San Andreas.
 The Xbox 360 version of World at War received a "Double Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 600,000 copies in the United Kingdom.
 ELSPA gave the PlayStation 3 release a "Platinum" certification for sales of at least 300,000 copies in the region.
 As of November 2013, the game has sold 15.7 million copies.

+Retrospective reviews

+Retrospective assessments of Call of Duty: World at War have been mostly positive, with some critics calling it one of the series' best entries with the World War II setting.
+In lists ranking the series' games, World at War has generally ranked in the top ten.
+The game has received particular praise for its horror elements.
+The staff of NME wrote: "World at War does do a surprisingly good job at being scary, with some sections merely being downright unpleasant and others channeling some genuinely spooky energy into their warfare."
+Several commentators noted the use of blood and gore in the campaign, with many believing that Treyarch successfully recreated the horrors of World War II.
+The staff of NME, however, noted the campaign's high difficulty, which they believed made it frustrating.

+World at War is generally remembered as the introduction of Zombies, a fan-favorite mode that became a mainstay in the Call of Duty series.
+Seth Parmer of TheGamer wrote: "[T]he Zombies mode ... birthed an entire storyline and fanbase due to how downright fun and replayable it was."
+The game's multiplayer was also praised by some for building upon the conventions set by Modern Warfare, although others felt it did not distinguish itself enough from its predecessor.